2018 Partisan Gerrymandering Writing Competition

 For the third year, Common Cause organized a Partisan Gerrymandering Writing Competition.
-Many papers have focused on quantitative measures of partisan gerrymandering.
-These approaches have served as vital underpinnings of cases that have transformed the conversation around how to legally curb partisan gerrymandering.
-Common Cause sought academic papers that defend, critique, or expand on existing legal theories for partisan gerrymandering cases or that propose new legal theories.
-As cases make their way through the courts, we look to stimulate scholarly research and writing to assist courts in developing greater legal clarity around how to determine what is an unconstitutional gerrymander.
+This year, Common Cause broadened the call for academic papers that defended, critiqued, or expanded on existing legal theories for partisan gerrymandering cases or that proposed new legal theories.
+As cases make their way through the courts, we looked to stimulate scholarly research and writing to assist courts in developing greater legal clarity around how to determine what is an unconstitutional gerrymander.

 The Supreme Court has stated that “partisan gerrymanders are incompatible with democratic principles.”
 At least five justices are open to articulating a constitutional standard for when partisan gerrymanders can be challenged.
 With increasingly precise mapping technology coupled with extreme partisan gamesmanship, the stakes are high for how our representative democracy will look in the future.

-Submission Details: Papers were due at 11:59 PM PST on Sunday, April 1, 2018.
+Submission Details: Papers were due by 11:59 PM PST on Sunday, April 1, 2018.
 Detailed submission requirements can be found here.
-Papers were screened by Common Cause legal staff and finalists were sent to a judging panel of election law experts.
-The 2018 winners were published in Election Law Journal’s December 2018 edition and received a cash prize of $5,000 (1st place), $3,000 (2nd place), or $2,000 (3rd place).
+Papers will be screened by Common Cause legal staff and finalists will be sent to a judging panel of election law experts.
+Winners will be published in Election Law Journal and receive a cash prize of $5,000 (1st place), $3,000 (2nd place), or $2,000 (3rd place).

 1st place – Wendy Tam Cho and Yan Y. Liu, University of Illinois

 Toward a Talismanic Redistricting Tool: A Fully Balanced Computational Method for Identifying Extreme Redistricting Plans

 Three Practical Tests for Gerrymandering: Application to Maryland and Wisconsin